countchrisdo/Leekspin-Miku-Playdate/README.md

 - music:play(x,y) to play a sound. x is loop, y is the playback rate
 - music:stop() to stop a sound

+The playback speed is computed as pbSpd = crankSpd / targetSpd so that when the measured speed equals the target, the rate is 1.
+When faster 1+x and when slower 1-x

+so that when the measured speed equals the target, the rate is 1.

 # Sources
 - https://www.youtube.com/watch?v=UZ04rk3lLqU